 For the testing performed by the evaluators, the developer provided samples and a test environment.
 The evaluators reproduced a selection of the developer tests, as well as a small number of test cases designed by the evaluator.
-During this re-evaluation, due to the limited and localized changes on the HW, a very specific subset of the independent testing was repeated.

 2.6.2 Independent penetration testing